 How do I get my details?

 You will receive a show name and 4-digit passcode from a Casting Director to access your Details Blog via our Details page.
-If you receive details via a SMS text message you must reply YES to the booking text message.
-Your Details Blog will include a Call Time Change Box number for you to call to for call time changes and booking updates.
 Please review all provided information to ensure you are ready for work when you arrive to set.